 Step 1: Submit an online application form for assessment, including all supporting documentation.
 Before beginning the application process, please make sure you have the relevant supporting documentation ready.

 Step 2: ACEM verifies the requirements of the EMC and EMD against your FACEM Training Program training record and supporting documentation.
-Your application is then presented to the ACEM Non-Specialist Training Committee for consideration.
+Your application is then presented to the Council of Education (COE) approved delegate/s for consideration.

 Step 4: ACEM notifies you of the outcome and provides an enrolment form for the relevant program.